Pigeon Racing Victoria is an organisation with four main aims:

 13. Continue with the PRV Vic Cup in 2023 and use as a platform to promote sport to the public.

-14. Forty one referrals to different clubs in Victoria since inception.
+14. Forty three referrals of people to different clubs in Victoria since inception.

 15. Future separate initiatives for sport include awareness via the football fraternity, primary schools, radio, Vic Cup 2023 and federation joint ventures and subsidies.